Gurobi/gurobi-ai-modeling/source/intro-getting-started.rst

 model optimization problems using LLMs.
 If you prefer to skip ahead and experiment with other example prompts, you can also first head over to the :ref:`example_prompts` section.
 If you would like to write your own prompt from scratch, you can start with our :ref:`prompt_template`.

+.. [#f1] If ChatGPT takes you to a different page, make sure you are logged into ChatGPT prior to clicking the link.